-The non-school program or team may be composed of participants in grades 7 through 12 and may be located within or operate outside the OHSAA member school.
+The non-school program or team, in which participation occurs outside the school season, may be composed of participants in grades 7 through 12 and may be operated within or outside the OHSAA member school facility.
 Admission may be charged and fees or expenses may be collected for training and/or competitions sponsored by that non-school program or team.
 It is not necessary for a coach to be present or for instruction to be given for a program or team to be considered a non-school program or team.